Track mileage automatically

 - Lightweight administration that works without a dedicated fleet manager

-Done well, grey fleet mileage tracking and approving mileage reports aren’t just admin processes.
-It’s a compliance layer that reduces financial leakage, supports the business in an ATO review or WHS incident, and gives everyone involved — drivers and managers alike — confidence that the numbers are right.
+Done well, grey fleet trip tracking and approving vehicle logs aren’t just admin processes.
+It’s a compliance layer that reduces financial leakage, supports the business in an ATO review, and gives everyone involved — drivers and managers alike — confidence that the numbers are right.

 FAQ